 Maybe if I’d never stood in his shoes I couldn’t so understand the delicate tap dance.
-Maybe if I didn’t know what it was like to make a promise to someone that you love, that has given and sacrifieced and bled for you, having no way of knowing that things would change and you would consider breaking your word.
-Maybe if I didn’t so reflect and revere the depth of his loyalty, this all would be easier.
+Maybe if I didn’t know what it was like to make a promise to someone that you love, that has given and sacrificed and bled for you, having no way of knowing that things would change and you would consider breaking your word.
+Maybe if I didn’t so revere the depth of his loyalty, this all would be easier.

 I can’t call him a cheater.

 It’s amazing how, if we close our eyes and wade out into the calm waters of the ocean, we are under water before we ever knew the bottom was too deep to tread.

 I know my words are looping in circles, but this is how I live my life right now; wide, gaping roundabouts that all come back to the same inevitable conclusion.
 360 degrees of confusion where there were once straight and clear lines, deliberate angles.

 He’s changed me.
 Fundamentally, at my core.
 Knowing him, learning him, trusting him has changed me.
 I am not who I used to be.
 Therein, of course, lies the problem.